General Rules for Grammar and Usage

 Classes resume in August 2019.

-October 2018 is the last time Halloween will be on the calendar.
+October 2018 is the last time Halloween was on the calendar.

 Fall commencement is in December 2019.